gmazzamuto/ng2-google-charts/README.md

 The `error` event is fired if there are some errors with a chart.

-Bind the `chartError` event in `google-chart` component, like this:
+Bind the `chartError` event in the `google-chart` component, like this:
 ```html
 <google-chart [data]='pieChartOptions' (chartError)='error($event)'></google-chart>
 ```

-It returns an event which interface looks like this:
+Your `error()` function is passed an event whose interface looks like this:
 ```ts
 interface ChartErrorEvent {
   id: string;